thradams/cake/manual.md

 #endif

 ```

 Its is implemented in cake.
 Conversion < C23 not defined.
-Maybe a define.

 ###  C23 \#warning

-When compiling to versions < 23 it is commented out.
+When compiling to versions < 23 the line is commented out.

 ```c
 int main()